 Ground up, Sichuan pepper is one of the elements in Chinese five spice powder (the others are star anise, fennel, clove, and cinnamon).

-Sichuan pepper is a flavour enhancer – it will make sugary food taste sweeter, and emphasise the effect of salt.
+Sichuan pepper is a flavour enhancer – it will make sugary food taste sweeter, and emphasise further the flavour-enhancing effect of salt.
 In Sichuan it is often paired with chilli, the theory being that the Sichuan pepper has a cooling effect on the chilli….
 I can’t say I noticed that, it all seemed very hot to my unschooled European tongue!

 Sichuan pepper is very good: